VideoDG: Generalizing Temporal Relations in Videos to Novel Domains: Experiments

-We construct this video DG benchmark by selecting $20$ basic categories from the Something-Something dataset \cite{something-something}.
-Under each basic category such as ``Tearing'', there are two sub-categories with different consequences of the actions such as ``Tearing something'' and ``Pretending to be tearing something that is not tearable''.
-We put different sub-categories to different domains.
-The domain shift in this context entangles the appearance and motion variations.
-The full category list can be found in the supplementary material.
-As a result, the source domain has $9{,}530$ videos and the target domain has around $4{,}000$ videos.
+In many practical applications, videos at test time may have similar but different consequences of actions, or different combinations of local temporal relations from the training source domain.
+Under these circumstances, the temporal domain shift is significant.
+We construct a benchmark by selecting $20$ basic categories from the Something-Something dataset \cite{something-something}.
+Under each category such as \textit{tearing}, there are two sub-categories with different consequences of actions such as \textit{tearing something} and \textit{pretending to be tearing something that is not tearable}.
+We assign them to different domains.
+The source domain has $9{,}530$ videos and the target one has around $4{,}000$ videos.

-\myparagraph{Results.} Due to the extremely complicated variations of the object appearance and motion cues across domains, none of the compared models shows a great generalization ability on this challenging benchmark (see Table \ref{something-something}).
-But still, the APN outperforms other models significantly, exceeding the second place (TRN with ADA) by $\textbf{3.32\%}$ on average.
-Note that both I3D and Non-local underperform on this benchmark than on the UCF-HMDB.
-The reason is that the Kinetics pretrained models are less effective for this dataset than for sports videos.
-In Figure \ref{fig:exapmles_sth}, we show a showcase of the classification result on the target set.